social-dilemma/multiagent/README.md

 ## Unresolved Issues

-The test.py script has an issue where multiple asynchronous agents simultaneousy interact with the environment.
-This messes up the visualization.
+When initializing A3C agents in `test.py`, asynchronous changes to the environment mess with the game visualization.
 One potential solution is to wait until the interactions with the environment have finished before starting the game.
 This only takes a few seconds.
 The better solution would be to fix the issue and submit a PR!

 ## Related Works